Bureau of Plant Industry (Philippines): History

-On January 1, 1930, by virtue of Act 3639 of the Philippine Legislature, the Bureau of Agriculture was split to the Bureau of Animal Industry and Bureau of Plant Industry.
+On January 1, 1930, by virtue of Act 3639 of the Philippine Legislature, the Bureau of Agriculture was split into the Bureau of Animal Industry and Bureau of Plant Industry.
 The said Act defined the powers and functions of the two agencies.
-The Bureau of Animal Industry taking over all activities concerning animals, animal diseases, and industrialization of animal products and the Bureau of Plant Industry taking over the tasks on plant research and crop production.
+The BAI took over all activities concerning animals, animal diseases, and industrialization of animal products and the BPI taking over the tasks on plant research and crop production.

-As created through series of laws, Executive and Administrative Orders, BPI has the primary tasks of:
+As created through series of laws, Executive and Administrative Orders, the Bureau has the primary mandates of: